Thursday, December 11, 2008

 The Strange Dog from London

 Most of you love dogs.
 Maybe more than your human friends.
 And a few among you fear them -- always keep a distance from our furry neighbors.
-I also used to be scared by them... well until mid-youth.
-Tried to avoid the households where they stay with dogs.
-But, in London, a dog really got me surprised by her behavior.
-Since then I don't avoid a dog in a friend's house...
-I call her (or him), make friends with... scratch her neck.
+I used to be scared by them too... well until mid-youth.
+I would always try to avoid visiting friends who kept dogs.
+Then, in London, everything changed.
+A dog really got me surprised by her behavior.
+Since then I do not avoid a dog in a friend's house.
+I call her (or him), make friends, scratch her neck.

-I toured a lot all over the isles, in my student days... made a lot of friends from all over the world, saw a lot of marvels here and there.
-Today, when I try to remember, I find I have forgotten most of them...
+I toured a lot all over the isles, in my student days.
+I made a lot of friends from all over the world, saw a lot of marvels here and there.
+Today, when I try to remember, I find I have forgotten most of them.

-Even those friends, together with whom I played, studied, made fun, hitchhiked on the weekends...
-I need make an effort to remember their names.
+Even those friends, with whom I played, studied, made fun, hitchhiked on the weekends.
+I need to make an effort to remember their names.
 Those faces have become hazy with time.

 Only one face still comes bright.
 I can see her when I try to, closing my eyes.
 I can not forget her.
 She is Nip.
 Not a human girl, she was a dog.

 So many years have passed.
-But, when I rest in my armchair after the day has died, memories spark in my mind.
-Suddenly I see her -- the bright eyed, long-eared, snouty-nose Nip.
-I see her waving her black tails and smiling at me.
+But, when I rest in my armchair at the end of the day, memories spark in my mind.
+Suddenly I see her -- the bright eyed, long-eared, snouty-nosed Nip.
+I see her waving her black tail and smiling at me.
 Even in the evening chorus of city noises, I hear her welcome bhou-wou.
 Again I ask myself, what really was Nip?
 A dog or a human girl?

 And when I see Nip, closing my eyes, I see Paul too.
-Paul was her little master.
-When I saw him first he just turned nine.
-It was Paul who told me first Nip was not a dog, but a human girl.
-Paul, the mentally retarded child Paul.
+Paul was her little Master.
+When I saw him first, he just turned nine.
+It was Paul who told me, Nip was not a dog, but a human girl.
+Paul, the mentally retarded child.
 I laughed at his words that day.

 I saw the advertisement in India House, and immediately fixed my stay there for the next two years.
 The locality was ideal for my study, away from the madding London crowd.
 A typical British household, the landlord's name was William Hall, and his wife's, Anne.
 A young couple, they were very hospitable.
 They loved India and her people too.
 Often they asked me about India -- myths, culture, people.